DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/query.md

 ## Dependencies

 [Install](https://developer.domo.com/docs/dev-studio-tools/domo-js#Installation) `domo.js`.
-This is preinstalled on all [DDX Bricks](https://developer.domo.com/docs/ddx-bricks/ddx-bricks-overview)
+This is preinstalled on all [DDX Bricks](https://developer.domo.com/docs/ddx-bricks/ddx-bricks-overview).

 ## Installation

-You can add this library to any project via npm:
+You can add this library to any project using npm:

 ```
 npm install @domoinc/query